lukegniwecki/example-cryptocurrency-nexycoin/README.md

 **Creating Consensus**

-`self.nodes = set()` - node for the init method (must be an empty set).
-A prerequisite for creating the consensus
+`self.nodes = set()` - node for the init method (must be an empty set)

 `add_node(self, address)` - add node method for adding a new node to the network

-`replace_chain(self):` - required to apply the consensus by replacing chain with the longest one.
-The method contains *self* as the function is called in a specific node.
+`replace_chain(self):` - required to apply the consensus and replace the chain with the longest one

+The above method contains *self* as the function is called in a specific node.

 ## Setting Up Nodes in Postman

+## Testing Nexycoin

 ## Requests
-Requests used to query the blockchain in Postman once the application is running on Flask:
+Postman requests used to query the blockchain, add transactions and apply the consensus once the application is running on Flask.

+### GET

 **Get Chain**
 - Queries the current state of blockchain: http://127.0.0.1:5000/get_chain